youungjulie/youungjulie/README.md

 - 👋 Hi, I’m @youungjulie
-- 👀 I’m interested in Data Science and Financial Engineering
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently enrolled in the University of Southern Californa in Machine Learning and Data Science Master Program
 - 💞️ I use this platform to share my learning process and fruit in the technology (CS, DS) field.
 - 📫 Professional Email: youungjulie@outlook.com